How to Store Fresh Herbs So They Last Longer

 Keep stems in mind:

-- Tender stems (cilantro, parsley, dill) can be chopped and used.
+- Tender stems (cilantro, parsley, dill) are usable.

 - Woody stems (rosemary, thyme, sage) should be discarded.

-- Cut just before serving: Herbs lose aroma quickly once chopped.
+- Cut just before serving: Aroma fades quickly after chopping.

-💡 Tip: For delicate herbs like basil, stack the leaves, roll them into a “cigar,” and slice into ribbons—this classic technique is called chiffonade.
+💡 Tip: For delicate herbs like basil, stack leaves, roll into a “cigar,” and slice into ribbons—this technique is called chiffonade.

 Herb Freshness Rankings